Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Simulation study

-We randomly sample $n=100$ spatial locations over the unit square domain $\mathscr{D}=[0,1]^2$, and we partition them into $g=6$ groups.
+We randomly sample $n=100$ spatial locations over the unit square domain $\mathscr{D} = [0,1]^2$, and partition them into $g=6$ groups.
 For the time dimension, we consider $m=11$ equispaced instants in the unit interval $[0,1]$.
-Over $30$ independent replicas, we generate data according to the model:
+We consider the model